89luca89/distrobox/docs/useful_tips.md

 - Replace `$ID` with your container's real full ID

-Everything in `man systemd.resource-control` could be applied to your distrobox.
+Everything provided by `systemd.resource-control` could be applied to your distrobox.
 For example:

 To hard throttle your distrobox to not use above 20% of CPU: